What is Espresso Martini Cocktail and How to Make it

 Johny Morrisson

-The Espresso Martini is a classic coffee based cocktail that seamlessly merges the intensity of espresso with the smoothness of vodka and the subtle sweetness of the coffee liqueur like Kahlua.
+The Espresso Martini is a classic coffee based cocktail that blends the intensity of espresso with the smoothness of vodka and the subtle sweetness of the coffee liqueur like Kahlua.

 In terms of alcohol, the traditional recipe typically includes approximately two ounces of vodka (40% alcohol) and half an ounce of Kahlúa (20% alcohol).

-The alcohol content in an espresso martini is similar to that of a generous serving of wine and is generally lower than in other Martini cocktails
+The alcohol content in an espresso martini is similar to that of a generous serving of wine and is generally lower than other Martini cocktails.

 Espresso Martini